 - The pace of the hike is quite slow.
 A local guide may hold your camel with a lunge.
 Even if the camel is a quiet animal and if it’s difficult to make it trot along, it might be carried away.
 So you must stay attentive during the whole hike and not have a risky behaviour that could frighten the animals.

 - If you don’t feel comfortable, your camel could feel it and it could make it nervous.
 So firmly hold the reins and show the animal that you’re self-confident ; this will calm it.
-Properly sit, you will also avoid to fall.
+Properly sit, you will also avoid falling.